Kindred Healthcare Ratings & Violations

 Kindred operates six transitional care hospitals in Northeast Illinois, including four in the Chicago Metropolitan area, and additional facilities in Sycamore and Peoria.
 The two Illinois Gentiva hospices are located in Arlington Heights and Westchester.
 Kindred Home Health solutions are also available in Rock Island (Gentiva Home Health Rock Island), North Riverside (Girling Home Health North Riverside), Rockford (Kindred At-Home), and Chicago (Kindred At-Home in Lincolnwood and Pingree Grove).

 Many patients with complex medical needs requiring hospitalization usually reach a transitional point of moving from a hospital bed to a long-term acute care facility as a part of recovery.
 Kindred Healthcare provides valuable long-term acute solutions to ensure the best possible outcome during a patient's healing process.
 Most patients residing in a Kindred Transitional Care Hospital stay 25 to 30 days on average.
 Other similarities on average include:

 - The patient has acute episodes of several chronic illnesses that are often challenging to treat outside of a care facility effectively

 - The patient suffers multiple acute complexities that usually require daily intervention by a specialized physician

-In an effort to fill the diverse health needs of residents and patients, Kindred Healthcare provides skilled nursing and rehabilitation at many of its centers in Illinois.
-Most of its short-term rehabilitation patients stay 32 days on average, utilizing the skilled professional care during recovery to minimize re-hospitalization.
-In addition, their care centers also provide palliative solutions and support for patients suffering Alzheimer’s and specialized dementia.
-With access to excellent restorative physical and occupational therapies, many residents are able to regain their previous quality-of-life.
+To fill the diverse health needs of residents and patients, Kindred Healthcare provides skilled nursing and rehabilitation at many of its centers in Illinois.
+Most of its short-term rehabilitation patients stay thirty-two days on average, utilizing skilled professional care during recovery to minimize re-hospitalization.
+Also, their care centers provide palliative solutions and support for patients who have Alzheimer's and specialized dementia.
+With access to excellent restorative physical and occupational therapies, many residents can regain their previous quality-of-life.

 - Short-term and long-term care